Making a Referral to the Counseling Center

 4. We are flexible.
 Based on the student’s preference, you or someone else may accompany the student to the Counseling Center and/or appointment.

 5. If possible, while you are meeting together ask the student to make the appointment by calling 989-774-3381.
 Inform the person who answers the phone if you or the student believes that he/she needs to be seen immediately, on the same day the call is made, or soon.
-We have urgent and emergency appointments available Monday through Friday 8:00 a.m. to noon and 1:00 p.m. to 5:00 p.m. for these situations.
-At other times a counselor may be reached through CMU Police (989-774-3081).
+We have urgent and emergency appointments available Monday through Friday 8:00 a.m. to 5:00 p.m. for these situations and at othe times when the university is open hours are 8:00 a.m. - 12:00 p.m. and 1:00 p.m. - 5:00 p.m.
+A counselor may be reached through CMU Police (989-774-3081).
 Discuss with the student if he/she believes it would be helpful for you to provide information to the counselor about your concerns or if you want to provide referral information, and how to do this.
 Typically this information is helpful.

 6. Remember that suggesting to someone that they seek counseling is a recommendation that may or may not be followed.
 People do have the right to decline counseling.
 If you are concerned due to the student not following through on your recommendation please call the Counseling Center for consultation.